Key Takeaway

 Why This Happens After Weight Loss

 Your brain builds a mental map of your body called the body schema.
 This map is constructed over years through sensory input, mirror exposure, how clothes fit, how you move through physical spaces, and how others respond to you.
 When your body changes gradually, the schema updates in real time.
-But when weight loss is rapid, as it often is with GLP-1 therapy or surgical interventions, the schema cannot keep pace.
+But when weight loss is rapid, as it often is with GLP-1 therapy or surgical interventions, the schema can't keep pace.

 Practical Strategies for Bridging the Gap